vivekascoder/vivekascoder.github.io/content/posts/create-a-coin-on-aptos-using-move.md

 ## Introduction

+> ⚠️ Please note that this is for reference of coin standard only and not meant to be used in production.

 Aptos is a layer 1 protocol that can provide very high throughput for your DAPPs, It can offer a max TPS of 160K (courtesy of block-STM) and a block time of 300ms.
 It was previously known as Libra, Diem.
 It uses Move as its programming language to write contracts.
 Move is a DSL based on rust just like sway on fuel.

 ## Installation